Politics of Norway: Administrative divisions

+Local democracy is strong in Norway, and local government is well-established.
+The Alderman Act of 1837 first set out the rights and duties of local authorities.
+Both municipalities and counties hold elections where representatives are chosen by the people and are responsible to them.
+Oslo, the capital, is officially a municipality but also performs the responsibilities of a county authority.
+While municipalities and county authorities share the same administrative status, the central government has overall authority and oversees their administration.

+Norway operates a two-tier local government system, consisting of municipalities and county authorities.
+As of January 1, 2024, Norway has 15 counties, an increase from 11 in 2023.
+This change is due to the division of Viken into the counties of Akershus, Buskerud, and Østfold.
+Similarly, Vestfold and Telemark have been separated into individual counties, as have Troms and Finnmark.
+These adjustments reverse the county mergers introduced in 2020.
+Norway also comprises 357 municipalities.

 The mainland of Norway is divided into 11 counties (fylker, singular fylke): Agder, Innlandet, Møre og Romsdal, Nordland, Oslo, Rogaland, Vestfold og Telemark, Troms og Finnmark, Trøndelag, Vestland, and Viken.
 This was reduced in 2020 from 18.
 In addition are the island group Svalbard and the island Jan Mayen.

 Counties and municipalities have local autonomy, but this autonomy is circumscribed by national controls.
 Counties and municipalities are subject to the oversight of a governor (statsforvalter) appointed by the King in the Council of State.
 One governor exercises authority in both Oslo and the adjacent county of Viken.
 Each county has a directly elected county assembly, led by a mayor, which decides upon matters falling within purview of the counties (upper secondary and vocational education, some culture, transport and social services).
 There is also a governor (sysselmester) on Svalbard, who is under the Ministry of Foreign Affairs and not the Ministry of Local Government and Regional Development as the other counties.